-However, as observed in human evaluation, all image generation models were often unable to leave out specific features in each category and were unable to manipulate viewpoints to hide specific components as prompted, especially when “no” or “without” was included.
-This suggests that image generation models, despite the quality of the images, still struggle with elementary instruction following for certain phrasing.
-Sometimes, components instructed to be partially hidden were fully shown, and components instructed to be fully hidden were still slightly seen, indicating that some generated images just barely failed to meet the entirety of their prompts' requirements; this reduced the overall accuracies of the image generation models.
-Even though Gemini 2.5 Flash Image's capability far outperformed the other two IGMs, it still struggled with these same underlying issues that diminished its accuracy.
-For instance, when all 3 models were asked to generate a keyboard for one of the prompts, the generated keyboard quality was drastically better and more realistic for Gemini 2.5 Flash Image compared to the other two models.
-However, all three models failed to follow the implied instructions when prompted to create an image in contexts of higher difficulty, where it wasn’t systematically stated how to achieve the image.
-This limited their ability to accomplish the prompt's direct requirement of having or not having a specific element in the generated image\footnote{An explicit prompt specifies the content that must be included in the image, whereas explicit instruction specifies how that content should be achieved or generated.}.
-For example, one of the explicit prompts instructed the IGM to generate a computer keyboard with the Z key hidden.
-In the prompt, it was not expressly stated that the IGM would have to orient the image angle in a way where the Z key is hidden; the model would have to understand the implied instruction in order to satisfy the prompt.
+Nevertheless, as observed in human evaluation, all image generation models are often unable to leave out specific features in each category and are also unable to manipulate viewpoints to hide specific components as prompted, especially when “no” or “without” is included.
+This suggests that image generation models, despite the quality of their generated images, still struggle with elementary instruction-following for certain phrasing.
+Sometimes, components instructed to be partially hidden are fully shown, and components instructed to be fully hidden are still slightly seen, indicating that some generated images just barely fail to meet the entirety of their prompts' requirements; this reduces the overall accuracies of the image generation models.
+Even though Google: Gemini 2.5 Flash Image's capability far outperforms that of the other two IGMs, it still struggles with these same underlying issues that slightly diminish its accuracies.
+For instance, when all 3 models are asked to generate a keyboard for one of the prompts, the generated keyboard quality is drastically better and more realistic for Gemini 2.5 Flash Image compared to the other two models.
+However, all three models fail to follow the implied instruction when prompted to create an image in contexts of greater difficulty, where it isn't systematically stated how to achieve the image.
+This limits their ability to accomplish the prompt's direct requirement of having or not having a specific element in the generated image.
+For example, one of the explicit prompts\footnote{An explicit prompt specifies the content that must be included in the image, whereas explicit instruction specifies how that content should be achieved or generated.} instructs the IGMs to generate a computer keyboard with the Z key hidden.
+In the prompt, it is not expressly stated that the IGMs have to orient the image angle in a way where the Z key is hidden; the models have to understand the implied instruction in order to satisfy the prompt.